samlayton99/samlayton99/README.md

 You'll discover a surprising diversity among my repositories.
 The topics I delve into include Optimization, Quantitative Finance, Quantum Computing and Optics, Probability Theory, Abstract Algebra, Facial Recognition, Big Data, Fourier Analysis, Data Structures, and even Deep Learning.

-While these topics might seem unrelated at first glance, the underlying specialty I'm drawn to is the mathematical tools employed in each.
-Where most people wince at the thought of higher-level math, I get excited.
+While these topics might seem unrelated at first glance, the underlying specialty I'm drawn to is the mathematical tools employed in each. <strong>Where most people wince at the thought of higher-level math, I get excited.</strong>

 More than just providing technical solutions, I also draw from my economics background.
-I specialize in crafting realistic and innovative solutions tailored to stakeholders and business deliverables.
+I specialize in crafting realistic and innovative solutions <strong>tailored to stakeholders and business deliverables</strong>.
 By integrating these mathematical solutions into their economic context, I naturally bridge the gap between executives and technical experts.
 </p>
 <br>